Azure/clds/devdoc/clds_sorted_list_requirements.md

 MOCKABLE_FUNCTION(, CLDS_SORTED_LIST_SET_VALUE_RESULT, clds_sorted_list_set_value, CLDS_SORTED_LIST_HANDLE, clds_sorted_list, CLDS_HAZARD_POINTERS_THREAD_HANDLE, clds_hazard_pointers_thread, void*, key, CLDS_SORTED_LIST_ITEM*, new_item, CONDITION_CHECK_CB, condition_check_func, void*, condition_check_context, CLDS_SORTED_LIST_ITEM**, old_item, int64_t*, sequence_number, bool, only_if_exists);
 ```

+The `condition_check_func` callback can be used by callers to influence whether an existing value will be replaced or not based on some arbitrary user defined condition.
+The user supplied callback is provided with the existing key in the hash table and the key that was passed in to this function.
+The callback must return one of:

+- `CLDS_CONDITION_CHECK_OK` - The hash table must go ahead with trying to replace the value.
+- `CLDS_CONDITION_CHECK_ERROR` - Something failed during condition check.
+Hash table must fail with an error code.
+- `CLDS_CONDITION_CHECK_NOT_MET` - Condition check failed.
+Hash table must fail with an error code that indicates that condition check failed.

 **SRS_CLDS_SORTED_LIST_01_080: [** `clds_sorted_list_set_value` shall replace in the list the item that matches the criteria given by the compare function passed to `clds_sorted_list_create` with `new_item` and on success it shall return `CLDS_SORTED_LIST_SET_VALUE_OK`. **]**

 **SRS_CLDS_SORTED_LIST_01_081: [** If `clds_sorted_list` is NULL, `clds_sorted_list_set_value` shall fail and return `CLDS_SORTED_LIST_SET_VALUE_ERROR`. **]**